Recorder ensemble: advanced

 - Comfortably play a variety of sizes of recorders

 - Enjoy an improved technical level on the recorder

 - Hold your own part both in a large ensemble and in a small consort with increased confidence

 - Perform as part of an ensemble and consort with increased confidence.

 What level is the course and do I need any particular skills?

-The course is for experienced recorder players who are interested in exploring more complex technique and repertoire.
-Repertoire will be Grade 5-6 standard.
+The course is aimed at those who already have experience of recorder ensemble playing, but who are interested in exploring more complex repertoire in a smaller group.
+Repertoire will be of approximately Grade 5-6 standard.